aat440hz/8EncoderUnit-BrainWaveGenerator-M5StickCPlus/README.md

 3. Adjust the frequencies and pulse rate using the 8Encoder Unit.

-4. Click the "Play" button to start generating audio frequencies.
+4. Click Button A on the M5StickCPlus to start generating audio frequencies.
 Click it again to stop the generation.

 5. Visualize the audio patterns on the oscilloscope displayed on the web interface.